 |City Name||Cost of Living (compared to National Average)||Average Salary||Median Home Price||Median Rent|

 *Data sourced from the Council for Community and Economic Research’s Cost of Living Index

 If you’re job hunting in the area, know that there’s a wide range in Minneapolis’s main industries, which include health care and medical equipment, high technology, finance and insurance, and forest products.
 The city is also home to many Fortune 500 companies, including UnitedHealth Group, Target, Best Buy, 3M, and CHS.

 The job growth rate of Minneapolis has been decreasing over the last couple of years.
 In 2017, the growth rate was 1.4%.
 In 2018 the growth rate went down to .9%, and it went down even further to .5% in 2019.

 That said, the unemployment rate in the city has been steadily decreasing.
 Prior to the global outbreak of the coronavirus and the economic impact that followed, the January unemployment rate was at 3.1% (lower than the national rate of 3.6%).
-The latest numbers from March 2020 show the unemployment rate at 3.4%, a slight increase that mirrors trends across the country.
+The unemployment rate jumped to 10.1% in May 2020, mirroring trends across the country.
+The latest numbers from July 2020 are 8.2%, a slight decrease from post-COVID highs.